SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name:
+- Name: Hrithik
-- Username:
+- Username: hrithiksawhney
-- Message:
+- Message: Excited to contribute to this amazing open-source community!
+Happy to be part of the Git Gang and support collaborative development.